1 9 5 7 – 1 9 5 8 (USA)

 Susan Heinkel was the 12-year-old hostess of this fantasy series, comprised of songs, stories and Popeye cartoons.
 She was accompanied by her pet terrier Rusty and a talking table called Mr Pegasus.

-In each episode, Susan and Rusty took a trip on her magic flying stool, which – at the mention of a magic word – would transport them to Wonderville on the outskirts of the Foolish Forest.
+In each episode, Susan and Rusty took a trip on her magic flying stool, which – at the incantation of the magic chant “I wish there were a land of play, I wish that I could fly away” – would transport them to the fantasy land of Wonderville on the outskirts of the Foolish Forest.

-In Wonderville there was a machine that showed cartoons and an orchestra composed entirely of animal musicians, led by the meek and mild orchestra leader, Caesar P Penguin (voiced by John Coughlin).
+In Wonderville – surrounded by oversized props – there was a “Cartoon-a-Machine” that showed cartoons (whatever animated shorts were currently in the station’s film library) and an orchestra composed entirely of animal musicians, led by the meek and mild orchestra leader, Caesar P Penguin (voiced by John Coughlin).

-In this format, Ms Heinkel and the show won a number of awards.
+In this format, Ms Heinkel and the show won several awards.

 Born and raised in Louisiana, Susan Heinkel had been involved in show business since she was three when she made her television debut.

-She had also worked as a fashion and photographic model and appeared in a number of leading roles with the St Louis Municipal Opera Company.
+She had also worked as a fashion and photographic model and appeared in many leading roles with the St Louis Municipal Opera Company.